|

 productive citizens for Spain.
 Father Antonio Peyri was put in charge of Mission San

 1832.
-Between these years the mission became home to approximately three-thousand Indians.
+Between these years the Mission became home to approximately 3,000 Indians.

-livestock.
-Large section of the mission’s lands were brought under cultivation.
+livestock, and large sections of Mission lands were brought under cultivation.
 Grapes,

 oranges, olives, wheat and corn were some of the crops produced.
 Fields were irrigated by

-water channeled from the river just north of the mission.
-The mission was self-sustaining,
+water channeled from the San Luis Rey river just north of the Mission.
+The Mission soon

-its buildings were constructed of local materials, such as adobe, fired clay bricks and
+became self-sustaining.
+Its buildings were constructed of adobe, fired clay bricks and

-wooden timbers.
-By 1830, the mission was the largest building in California.
+wooden timbers, and by 1830, the Mission was the largest building in California.

 |